moostofa/Etch-a-Sketch/README.md

 A simple web application which challenges you to fill in the grid

 # Landing page
-When you fire up the webpage, you'll be greeted with a grid filled the 🎯 emoji.
+When you fire up the webpage, you'll be greeted with a grid filled with the 🎯 emoji.
 The challenge is to fill in the cells that contain the 🎯 emoji, which you can do by hovering your cursor over.

 ![Landing page](images/landing.png)